Traveling to Abkhazia is possible by air from any city of the world to the Sochi International Airport, Russian Federation.

 From the border there are buses, minibuses and taxis available to all cities of Abkhazia.

-• from the Russian-Abkhaz border to Novy Afon – 1 hour 20 minutes;
+• from the Psou border to Novy Afon – 1 hour 20 minutes;

-• from the Russian-Abkhaz border to Sukhum – 1 hour 40 minutes.
+• from the Psou border to Sukhum – 1 hour 40 minutes.

 Within Abkhazia buses, minibuses, taxies run between all cities.
 No car rental though (sadly).
 But you can hire private taxis with drivers for all day to visit special destinations.
-These cost around 3500 r.
-For shorter time and destinations can be cheaper.
+These cost around 3-5000 r.
+Depends on the destination and time frame as well as season.

 The Russian ruble is the official currency of the Republic of Abkhazia.
-You can exchange currency (EURO, USD) in any bank of Abkhazia.
+You can exchange currency (easily USD and officially EURO) in any bank of Abkhazia.
 The commercial banks also have currency exchange services in all major resort cities.
-Using of bank cards (Eurocard, MasterCard, Visa International, American Express) for any payments is currently prohibited throughout the country.
+Using of bank cards (Visa International) is available mainly in Sukhum and in a few luxurious restaurants, hotels, shops in Afon, Pitsunda and Gagra.
 But VISA cards can be used in cash machines to withdraw an amount of up to 3000 r and as many times as your own bank permits.

 Import cash money